 Deerness Bridge replacement

-A detailed structural review of the bridge found a significant weakness that could no longer withstand the weight of regular traffic and the decision was made to close the bridge to all traffic and pedestrians on 13 April 2016 in the interest of public safety.
+A detailed structural review of the bridge found a significant weakness that could no longer withstand the weight of regular traffic and on 13 April 2016 a decision was made to close the bridge to all traffic and pedestrians in the interest of public safety.

 Following a review of whether the bridge could be re-opened to limited traffic, a temporary bailey bridge was put in place in May 2016 to allow the crossing to re-open.

 Initially sitting above the historic structure this temporary bridge was moved to sit alongside it in July 2017 so that engineers could begin the process of repairs.

 Work to replace the bridge has been a complex process, and we have worked very closely with the Environment Agency and other interested parties, including utilities companies.

 The bridge has been replaced "like for like", with a new bridge deck built but the original abutments retained.

 A number of public utilities also crossed the river at Deerness Bridge and these have had to be diverted.